agrim123/algo-ds/Data Structures/Tree Based/Readme.md

 The output of pre-order traversal of this tree will be −

 `D → E → B → F → G → C → A`

+## Representation

+A tree is represented by a pointer to the topmost node in tree.
+If the tree is empty, then value of root is NULL.
+A Tree node contains following parts.
+1. Data
+2. Pointer to left child
+3. Pointer to right child

 ## Reasons for using trees